-Members were reminded of the numerous strands of work the Building Control section undertakes in partnership with Land and Property Services (LPS) section of Department of Finance.
-The Council had received correspondence, a copy of which was circulated, requesting that a new contract from 31 March 2018 until 31 March 2019, be agreed.
+Members will be aware of the numerous strands of work the Building Control section undertakes in partnership with Land and Property Services (LPS) section of Department of Finance.
+The Council has received correspondence a copy of which is enclosed requesting that a new contract from 31 March 2018 until 31 March 2019, be agreed.